 - activating the simulation system to identify objective optional Logical Process Options (LPOs)

 - advising management of the options to maintain project momentum in securing the original objectives

 One crucial benefit of RTA is that the network has global coverage, collecting project data and enabling 24/7 oversight by portfolio managers and other authorised personnel to request on-demand analysis and reporting from any global location.
 Any unexpected changes can be detected in real time and responded to rapidly.
-This means correction occur within the project rather than remaining as lessons learned for some future project.
+This means corrections occur within the project rather than remaining as lessons learned for some future project.
 The RTA system empowers managers to bring effective adjustments to ensure a project remains close to the original critical path.
-This helps avoid the common process of adjustment to change involving the downgrading of indicators
+This helps avoid the common process of adjustment to change involving the downgrading of indicators.